MicrosoftDocs/azure-ai-docs/articles/search/includes/quickstarts/typescript.md

 ms.custom:
   - ignite-2023
 ms.topic: include
-ms.date: 08/05/2024
+ms.date: 10/07/2024
 ---

-Build a Node.js application using the [**@azure/search-documents**](/javascript/api/overview/azure/search-documents-readme) library to create, load, and query a search index.
+Build a Node.js application using the [@azure/search-documents](/javascript/api/overview/azure/search-documents-readme) library to create, load, and query a search index.

 Alternatively, you can [download the source code](https://github.com/Azure-Samples/azure-search-javascript-samples/tree/main/quickstart) to start with a finished project or follow these steps to create your own.

 #### Set up your environment

 We used the following tools to create this quickstart.

-+ [Visual Studio Code](https://code.visualstudio.com), which has built-in support for creating JavaScript apps.
++ [Visual Studio Code](https://code.visualstudio.com), which has built-in support for creating JavaScript apps

 + [Node.js LTS](https://nodejs.org) and [npm](https://www.npmjs.com)